milanzala/Java-Lightweight-Downloader/README.md

 ```
 jar cfe Downloader.jar lightweightdownloader *.class
 ```
-Downloader.jar is generated.
+Downloader.jar will be generated.
 Its Light-weight-Downloader!